Pythonidaer/d3-mind-map/README.md

 Keeping track of bundle size is crucial for web performance.
 This project uses several tools to help analyze both the final build output and the source code itself.

+## Analyzing Bundle Size

+Keeping track of bundle size is crucial for web performance.
+This project uses several tools to help analyze both the final build output and the source code itself.

 ### Analyzing Source File Sizes (`analyze-src`)

 This uses a custom script (`analyze-src-sizes.js`) leveraging the `filesize` package to recursively list the size of each `.js` and `.jsx` file within the `src` directory.
 This is helpful for identifying large source files _before_ they get bundled.